Intensive Care Medicine ST3

 Applicants from an anaesthetics training background, via core anaesthetics or ACCS anaesthetics or equivalent

-• Basic Level Equivalence form (BLE) or Core Level Equivalence form (CLE) or Confirmation of Stage 1 Equivalence Certificate.
-To be used if you have not completed a UK core training programme but have all the required competencies by time of application
+• Equivalence Certificate for Stage 1 (2021 RCoA curriculum) is to be used if you have not completed a UK core training programme but have all the required competencies by time of application.

 Applicants from a medicine training background, via internal medicine training or ACCS internal medicine or equivalent